Steven van der Hagen: In the service of VOC

 Back home he bought a house in Utrecht on the Oude Gracht.
 He spoke with the naturalist Carolus Clusius about the plants and animals he saw during his voyage; Clusius took notes in Latin which were published after his death in Caroli Clvsii Atrebatis Cvrae Posteriores, Sev Plurimarum non antè cognitarum, aut descriptarum stirpium, peregrinorum´que aliquot animalium Novæ Descriptiones: Quibus & omnia ipsius Opera, aliáque ab eo versa augentur, aut illustrantur von Clusius, Carolus, Leyden 1611.

 In 1614 he sailed to Malabar and Goa to fight the Moorish pirates there.
 He then left for the Red Sea for negotiations, and in 1615 sailed to the Straits of Malacca.
 In 1616 admiral Van der Hagen defeated the Portuguese at the Malay Peninsula.

 Because of his dissatisfaction with the governance of Adriaen Maertensz.
 Block, Van der Hagen convened an assembly there.
 Block was replaced and Van der Hagen (perhaps temporarily) took over command of Ambon (June 1617).
 In 1618 he and his ship set off for Pulau Naira (or Banda-Neira), one of the Spice Islands.
-At the end of the year he was appointed to the Raad van Indië (November 1614 - October 1619).
+At the end of the year he was appointed to the Council of the Indies (November 1614 - October 1619).
 Van der Hagen became the first councillor under the governor-generals Gerard Reynst, Laurens Reael and Jan Pieterszoon Coen.

 Van der Hagen was painted in 1619, possibly by Paulus Moreelse.
 In 1620 Van der Hagen lived either in Slot Zuylen on the River Vecht or on Bleyesteyn.
 He was buried on 25 July 1624 in Utrecht, having died of the plague.
 His direct descendants still live in the Netherlands, Belgium, Germany and Australia.
 Streets in The Netherlands are named after Steven van der Hagen in a.o.
 Rotterdam, Amersfoort and Den Helder.